(301) 495-3131 Call For a Free Consultation

 2. They will say that you provoked the attack.

 If they can prove either to be true, it can affect your rights to compensation.
-However, we will be able to see these types of defenses coming and be prepared with proof and arguments to support your case.
+However, we will be able to see these types of defenses coming and be prepared with proof and arguments to support your dog bite case.

 Lawyers can also negotiate with the homeowner’s insurance company to ensure you get the full settlement amount to which you are entitled.
 You will need clear and thorough evidence that proves the extent of your injuries and all the ways the attack has affected your life.
 We will be able to help you create a comprehensive list of damages and gather testimonies from field experts to illustrate your injuries.
 In this way, you have a much better chance of winning a full and fair settlement.